 The American Pet Products Association estimates that we spend over $60bn on our pets annually.
 And big companies are taking note.
 They are coming out with an increasing number of high tech solutions designed specifically with pets in mind.
 Such devices gives you peace of mind because you’re aware of where your animal is at all times.

 There are a few wearables that even double-up as activity/health trackers.
 Though a few extra pounds seem like they can’t hurt, obesity can be a life-threatening condition for your pet.
 Up to 60% of cats in the US are overweight, making it the most common nutritional disorder identified in veterinary practice.
 Your pet may be overweight, but you may not realize it.

 A good wearable for your kitty should be comfortable and lightweight, so your furry friend doesn’t even realize it’s there.
-Its worth noting, in addition to the purchase price, many GPS pet trackers require a one-off activation fee and a monthly or yearly subscription.
+Don’t forget, though, in addition to the purchase price, many GPS pet trackers require a one-off activation fee and a monthly or yearly subscription.

-We’ve rounded up a selection of our favorite tracking devices and smart collars for you to choose from.
+We’ve rounded up a selection of our favorites for you to choose from.

-Whistle claims to be the first device and app system to combine location-tracking and smart activity monitoring into one simple experience.
-The device attaches to your pet’s existing collar allowing you to keep an eye on your cat in real-time.
+Whistle claims to be the first device and app system that combines location-tracking and smart activity monitoring into one simple experience.
+The device attaches to your pet’s existing collar allowing you to keep track of them in real-time.

-You get live GPS tracking, location alerts and the ability to create a designated safe area so you only receive alerts when something is up.
+The latest version sports WiFi in addition to Bluetooth, GPS and 3G cellular data.
+With battery life of up to 7 days, you get live GPS tracking, location alerts and the ability to create a designated safe area so you only receive alerts (email, app or text notification), when something is up.